SamuelSwartzberg/flashcardifying_text_temp/phil.md

 In the philosphy of mind, physicalism/materialism, idealism and neutral monism all are monistic theories idealism claims that only mind and mental contents exist and that matter is reducible to it.
-⟮c+;subjective idealism⟯ is the idea that only minds/mental contents of individual percievers exist.
+⟮subjective idealism⟯ is the idea that only minds/mental contents of individual percievers exist.
 George berkeley was the main proponent of subjective idealism. objective idealism is the idea that only one mind exists, which does all the percieving.
-⟮c+;Neutral monism⟯ claims that ultimate reality is neither mental nor physical and both mental and physical states are derived from a neutral entity. neutral monism occupies a middle position between ⟮c+;idealism (only minds and mental contents exist) and Physicalism (only matter exists)⟯
+⟮Neutral monism⟯ claims that ultimate reality is neither mental nor physical and both mental and physical states are derived from a neutral entity. neutral monism occupies a middle position between ⟮idealism (only minds and mental contents exist) and Physicalism (only matter exists)⟯
-⟮c+;materialism/physicalism⟯ holds that only matter exists and that mental states are reducible to it.
+⟮materialism/physicalism⟯ holds that only matter exists and that mental states are reducible to it.

 #### transcendental idealism